roshanrateria/PhishGuardian/README.md

 - GUI may freeze during large campaigns (normal behavior)
 - Fix glitches by restarting Python environment
 ```
-**No email server installation required!** The tool uses **Gmail's SMTP service** through your existing Google account.
-Here's the key breakdown:

----

 ### 📧 Email Infrastructure Setup
 1. **You Need**
    ✅ **Any Gmail Account** (not necessarily the target's)